-EEO training focuses on the following areas:
+EEO Training: EEO training focuses on the following areas:

-Mandatory Sexual Harassment Prevention for Managers and Supervisors: Overview of Government Code Section 12950.1 (AB1825) and practical guidance regarding Federal and State statutory laws regarding sexual harassment.
-Government Code Section 12950.1 requires that by January 1, 2006, an employer having 50 or more employees must provide at least two hours of interactive training and education regarding sexual harassment to all supervisory employees.
-This also requires new managers and supervisors to attend this training within six months of an appointment to a supervisory position and existing employees to attend every two years.
-The County has identified those classifications that are required to attend this training and has developed an automated system to notify employees of the requirement and dates of training and to track compliance.
+Mandatory Sexual Harassment Training for Supervisors: Overview of Government Code Section 12950.1 (AB1825 & SB 1343) and practical guidance regarding Federal and State statutory laws regarding sexual harassment Government Code Section 12950.1 requires that by January 1, 2020, Stanislaus County offer at least 2 hours of interactive training and education regarding sexual harassment to all supervisory employees.
+It also requires new supervisors to attend this training within six months of an appointment to a supervisory position and existing employees to attend every two years.
+The County has identified those classifications that are required to attend this training and is developing an automated system to notify employees of the requirement and dates of training and to track compliance.
+The County currently offers this training through both in-person as well as online course.
+In addition to those in a supervisory classification, the law requires that all other employees receive at least 1 hour of training every two years and within the first 6 month of employment.
+Given the newness of the law, staff are closely monitoring the guidance issued by Department of Fair Employment and Housing regarding content and implementation.

-Preventing Workplace Harassment, Discrimination and Retaliation: Provides an overview of the concepts and theories of harassment, discrimination, and retaliation in the workplace.
+Preventing Workplace Harassment Training: Provides an overview of harassment, discrimination, and retaliation in the workplace.
 The course also includes a focused discussion on the negotiated County's Harassment Policy and Equal Opportunity Complaint Procedures including information on the process for filing a complaint.
-This class is designed for non-supervising staff.

-Disability Management: This course provides Supervisors with an understanding of laws and regulations related to disability management and the Supervisors role in the process.
-This includes an understanding of the interactive process and preventing discrimination and harassment of employees with disabilities.
+Disability Management Training: This course provides Supervisors with an understanding of laws and regulations related to disability management and the Supervisors role in process including an understanding of the interactive process and preventing discrimination and harassment of employees with disabilities.